f4z3r/nix/docs/bootstrap.md

 Once installed, reboot.

+> Some NeoVim plugins use a cache at `~/.cache/nvim` but cannot create that directory if it does not
+> exist.
+Create it to ensure all plugins can work as expected.

 ### Setup Services

 In order to setup OpenVPN, Restic, and ClamAV, follow the instructions in the `README.md`.